joe-cheung-cae/point3d-interp/docs/API_Reference.md

 ## Performance Considerations

 - Use `QueryBatch()` for multiple queries instead of looping with `Query()`
-- GPU acceleration provides significant speedup for large datasets
+- GPU acceleration provides significant speedup for both regular grid and unstructured data
+- For unstructured data, IDW interpolation supports GPU acceleration
 - Memory layout should be contiguous for optimal performance
 - Avoid frequent CPU-GPU data transfers
+- For large unstructured datasets, consider using spatial indexing (future enhancement)